samuel-williams-shopify/grpc-interrupt/readme.md

 2. Server stops sending data mid-stream
 3. Client blocks in `@enum.next` waiting for next partition result
 4. SIGINT is sent but ignored
-5. Only a timeout (like Semian's 10s) or network failure ends the wait

 ## Setup